IL-Group/FL-Studio-API-Stubs/docs/midi_controller_scripting/tutorials/getting_started.md

 ### Linking the record button

-Now that we've got the play button handled, let's link the record button.
-Since we know that if the user pressed the play button, their button press won't have been the record button, we can use an `elif` statement to make our check exclusive to the play button.
+Now that we have handled the play button handled, let's also link the record button.
+Since we know that if the user presses the play button, they haven't pressed been the record button, we can use an `elif` statement to only perform this check if the play button has not been pressed.

-Perform the steps from [investigating our device](#investigating-our-device) again on the record button, and take note of your results.
+Perform the steps from [investigating our device](#investigating-our-device) again for the record button, and take note of your results.
 For me, the event was identified as `status=191, data1=117`.

-Then, you can handle the record button by calling [`transport.record()`][transport.record].
-We'll use similar logic to ignore button releases, and to mark the event as handled.
+Hhandle the record button by calling [`transport.record()`][transport.record].
+We'll use similar logic as before to ignore the button's release and mark the event as handled.

 ```py  linenums="14"
 def OnMidiIn(event):